How to make report viewer on WPF with FastReport Open Source. Part 1.

 }

-At this point we will stop.
-In the second part of the article, we will discuss how to implement switching between exported images, that is, switching between report pages.
-And also realize the scaling of the report.
+we will stop.
+In the second part of the article, we will discuss how to

 How to make report viewer on WPF with FastReport Open Source.
 Part 2.